johnnygreeney/CardanoForTheMasses/Chapter-3-Proof-of-Stake.md

 **Base Address**

 The staking key that should manage the stake for that address is explicitly specified in a base address.
 The owner of the staking key can exercise the staking rights connected with funds kept at this address.
 Without first registering the staking key, base addresses may be used in transactions.
-Only by registering the stake key and delegating to a stake pool can the stake rights be exercised.
+Only by registering the stake key and delegating to a stake pool[^45] can the stake rights be exercised.
 After the stake key has been registered, stake rights can be exercised for base addresses used in transactions before or after the key registration.

 **Pointer Address**

 A pointer address indirectly specifies the staking key that should control the stake for the address.
 They are quite nuanced, and their practical use is open to question.
 They are not discussed in detail here because they are not intuitive to understand, but also because removing pointer addresses is a dependency for implementing a future version of Ouroboros.
-To dig into the technical reasoning, see the ongoing discussion on *CPS-0002 Pointer Address Removal*.
-CPS stands for ‘Cardano Problem Statement,’ a governance mechanism for proposing change.
+To dig into the technical reasoning, see the ongoing discussion on *CPS-0002 Pointer Address Removal*.[^46] CPS stands for ‘Cardano Problem Statement,’ a governance mechanism for proposing change.
 More on this later.

 **Enterprise Address**